 Nuns take solemn vows in a public setting

 The solemn vows of nuns are perpetual (not temporary) and are taken in a public setting.
 Nuns must give up all of their worldly possessions, including patrimony (property, estates, endowments and inheritances).
+Being released from solemn vows requires dispensation from Rome

 Any other vow, public or private, individual or collective, concerned with an action or with abstaining from an action, is a simple vow.
 Even a vow accepted by a legitimate superior in the name of the Church (the definition of a "public vow") is a simple vow if the Church has not granted it recognition as a solemn vow.

-Sisters take simple vows in a public or private setting
+Other sisters take simple vows in a public or private setting

 The vows of sisters can be temporary or perpetual.
 Sisters take their simple vows publicly or privately.